springfall2008/batpred/README.md

 **car_charging_energy_scale** Is used to scale the **car_charging_energy** sensor, the default units are kwh so if you had a sensor in watts you might use 0.001 instead.

-**car_charging_rate** sets the rate your car is assumed to charge at, but will be pulled automatically from Octopus Intelligent if enabled
+**car_charging_rate** sets the rate your car is assumed to charge at, but will be pulled automatically from Octopus Energy plugin (or Octopus Intelligent plugin) if enabled

 **car_charging_loss** gives the amount of energy lost when charging the car (load in the home vs energy added to the battery).
 A good setting is 0.08 which is 8%.

 ### Car charging plan options

-Car charging planning - is only used if Octopus intelligent isn't enabled and car_charging_planned is connected correctly.
+Car charging planning - is only used if Octopus Intelligent isn't enabled and car_charging_planned is connected correctly.

 This feature allows Predbat to create a plan for when you car will charge, but you will have to create an automation to trigger your car to charge using **binary_sensor.predbat_car_charging_slot** if you want it to match the plan.

 **car_charging_plan_time** Is set to the time you expect your car to be fully charged by **car_charging_plan_smart** When enabled allows Predbat to allocated car charging slots to the cheapest times, when disabled all low rate slots will be used in time order.

-**octopus_intelligent_charging** when true enables the octopus intelligent charging feature which will make Predbat create a car charging plan which is taken from the Octopus Intelligent plan you must have set **octopus_intelligent_slot** sensor in apps.yml to enable this feature.
+**octopus_intelligent_charging** when true enables the Octopus Intelligent charging feature which will make Predbat create a car charging plan which is taken from the Octopus Intelligent plan you must have set **octopus_intelligent_slot** sensor in apps.yml to enable this feature.

 ### Calculation options